Ramzan Kadyrov

-Ramzan Akhmadovich Kadyrov (born 5 October 1976) is a Russian politician who currently serves as the Head of the Chechen Republic.
-He was formerly affiliated to the Chechen independence movement, through his father who was the separatist appointed mufti of Chechnya.
+Ramzan Akhmatovich Kadyrov (born 5 October 1976) is a Russian politician who is currently serving as the head of the Chechen Republic.
+He was formerly affiliated with the Chechen independence movement through his father, who was the separatist-appointed mufti of Chechnya.
 He is a colonel general in the Russian military.

-Kadyrov is the son of former Chechen President Akhmad Kadyrov, who switched sides in the Second Chechen War by offering his service to Vladimir Putin's administration in Russia and became Chechen president in 2003.
+Kadyrov is the son of former Chechen president Akhmad Kadyrov, who switched sides in the Second Chechen War by offering his service to Vladimir Putin's administration in Russia and became Chechen president in 2003.
 Akhmad Kadyrov was assassinated in May 2004.
 In February 2007, Ramzan Kadyrov replaced Alu Alkhanov as president, shortly after he had turned 30, which is the minimum age for the post.
 He was engaged in violent power struggles with Chechen commanders Sulim Yamadayev (d.
 2009) and Said-Magomed Kakiyev for overall military authority, and with Alkhanov for political authority.
 Since November 2015, he has been a member of the Advisory Commission of the State Council of the Russian Federation.

-Kadyrov rules the Chechen Republic through despotism and repression.
+Kadyrov frequently employs totalitarian and repressive tactics in his rule of the Chechen Republic.
 Over the years, he has come under criticism from international organizations for a wide array of human rights abuses under his government, with Human Rights Watch calling the forced disappearances and torture so widespread that they constituted crimes against humanity.
 During his tenure, he has advocated restricting the public lives of women, and led anti-gay purges in the Republic.
 Kadyrov has been frequently accused of involvement in the kidnapping, assassination, and torture of human rights activists, critics, and their relatives, within both Chechnya and other regions of the Russian Federation, as well as abroad, through the political use of police and military forces.
 He publicly denies these accusations.

-Kadyrov has adopted a macho image where he frequently poses with guns and military garb, as well as displays his opulent wealth.
+Kadyrov has attempted to portray a hypermasculine image in public, frequently posing with guns and military garb or displaying his wealth and opulence.
 The Kadyrov family has enriched itself considerably during its rule of the Chechen Republic; the Russian Federation dispenses extensive funding to the Chechen government, while the distinction between the Chechen government and Kadyrov is blurry.